saidulIslam1602/K-Chief-Marine-Automation-Platform/docs/ERROR_HANDLING.md

 ```
 Exception
-└── KChiefException (Base for all platform exceptions)
+└── HMIException (Base for all platform exceptions)
     ├── VesselNotFoundException
     ├── EngineNotFoundException
     ├── VesselOperationException